Basketball Offense - the Flex OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-(Diagrams K - L) Start with O1 on top and the other four players down low (diagram K).
+Flex Offense - Point Guard Clear-Out Option(Diagrams K - L) Start with O1 on top and the other four players down low (diagram K).
 O1 dribbles to either side, as the two ball-side teammates (O3 and O5) move opposite and set a double-screen for the opposite post player (O2 in this example).
 O1 can try to take the defender 1-on-1.
 A second option seen in diagram L is a pass to O2 coming off the double-screen.
 After screening, O5 rotates out on top and O3 screens for O4 who cuts to the ball-side block as another option.

-(Diagrams M - O) If you have a good, strong post player, you'll want to get the ball inside.
+Flex Offense - Feeding the post(Diagrams M - O) If you have a good, strong post player, you'll want to get the ball inside.
 Size mis-matches often occur with all the screening and switching that goes on.
 You could feed the post from either the top, or from the corner.
 In diagram M, the defender is denying the pass from the top.
-O4 should try to move the defender up the lane a little.
+O4 tries to move the defender up the lane a little.
 Not shown in the diagrams, if O4 goes all the way up to the elbow and is still being denied, there may be an opportunity for the lob pass over the top (from O2 to O4).

 Diagram N shows how the post player, who is being well-defended, can skip pass back outside to the opposite wing.
 Now notice in diagram O that we are back in our basic flex set.

 Flex Offense - Entries - Getting into the FlexFrom Transition.
-Diagram TE below shows how we flow into the Flex from transition, after securing a defensive rebound.
+Diagram TE below shows how to flow into the Flex from transition, after securing a defensive rebound.
 Our post who does not actually get the rebound (O4 or O5), sprints up the middle and will locate on the ball-side block, the side that our point guard O1 chooses to start on.
-O1 gets the outlet pass and dribbles middle and then picks a side, either right or left... it's good to vary this, starting sometimes on the right and sometimes on the left.
+O1 gets the outlet pass and dribbles middle and then picks a side, either right or left - it's good to vary this, starting sometimes on the right and sometimes on the left.
 O2 and O3 sprint up the court to the corners.
-The rebounder trails to the guard spot opposite O1... this could be either on the left or the right, depending which side O1 starts on.
+The rebounder trails to the guard spot opposite O1 - this could be either on the left or the right, depending which side O1 starts on.

+1-4 Low Set Entry.
 Diagram 14 above shows the 1-4 low set.
 O1 can pick (dribble toward) either side.
 The opposite low post O4, cuts up to the opposite guard spot and gets the pass from O1, and we are in our familiar flex set.

 Diagram 14B shows O4 being denied the pass at the top.
-O4 back-cuts this for a quick pass and shot.
+O4 back-cuts for a quick pass and shot.
 If the pass to O4 is not open, O4 down-screens for O3 (diagram 14C), and O3 moves up top for the pass from O1 (diagram 14D), and we are in the Flex.

 There are many other options and plays that you can draw up.
 Players should learn how to back-cut if being aggressively denied the pass.
-If the guard-to-guard pass on top is being denied, the ball can be dribbled over to that spot, while the player being dribbled at, must back-cut out of the area toward the hoop and fill toward the weakside, while other players then rotate to fill the spots.
+If the guard-to-guard pass on top is being denied, the ball can be dribbled over to that spot, while the player being dribbled at, back-cuts out of the area toward the hoop and fill toward the weakside, while other players then rotate to fill the spots.
 For example, in diagram N above, if O2 wanted to pass to O5, but O5 was being denied the pass, O2 could dribble to O5's spot, while O5 cuts through to the basket and out to the left corner to take O1's spot.
 O1 would rotate up to take O2's vacated spot on top (left).

 Learn to take advantage of size mis-matches in the low post that occur when the defense switches the flex's down-screens.